andylyonette/BoseSoundTouchPSModule/README.md

      Bose SoundTouch Wireless Link
 * Tested on firmware 17.0.8.39958.2553035
 * Cmdlets exist only for known vehicle commands, however `Invoke-TeslaVehicleCommand` can be used to execute additional API commands as they are discovered

-## Next Steps
-* Add individual cmdlets for each key press